nareshr8/beautiful-jekyll/_posts/2018-11-08-learn-identifying-classical-dances.md

+---
+layout: post
+title: Classify the Classical Dances of India - II
-# Learn Identifying Classical Dances
+subtitle: Learn Identifying Classical Dances
+tags: [fast-ai, icrawler]
+published: true
+---

-Now that we have downloaded the images **here**.
+Now that we have downloaded the images [here](https://nareshr8.github.io/2018-11-08-download-classical-dance/).
 Our next step is to train the model to learn identifying classical dance images.

 ## Look into the images